buildfirst/buildfirst/ch02/09_mysql-tasks/README.md

 grunt db_rollback
 ```

 That's all there is to our custom approach to automated MySQL database migration task suite.
+This doesn't aim to be a perfect, or production-grade database schema manager, but it suffices to demonstrate the power of automation in a case such as this where we took what's usually a really complicated and error prone process, and made it boil down to just four simple commands.

+After that, all that's remaining is keeping the actual SQL up to date.